 Another fun thing is throwing an underwater light at night in the water and watching all the fish coming up to it.
 Great fun for the kids.

 6. Fishing Gear

 If you’re a veteran, you’ll probably already have your fishing gear packed.
 But if you’re a beginner, you’ll have to double-check to make sure you have everything.
-Besides a rod and reel, you’ll need lines, hooks, sinkers, plastic worms, bobbers, needle nose pliers, lures, rod, reel, and line cutters.
+Besides a rod and reel, you’ll need lines, hooks, sinkers, plastic worms, bobbers, needle nose pliers, lures, rods, reels, and line cutters.
 And, of course, a tackle box.
 Double-check that the rod and reel that you will use are appropriate for the type of fish you’ll be catching.
 Finally, if you don’t have a tackle box (and you really should), be sure that you wrap up and store any hooks properly, so you don’t stab yourself.

 Tarps are a multi-use item, and they’re essential for any camping trip.
 They can be used to line the bottom of your tent to protect against moisture, provide a barrier if you want to make an impromptu picnic or extra protection for the top of your tent against rain or other elements.

 Protection against the elements includes protection against the sun, insects, and any poisonous plants that you might encounter on hiking trails.
 For hiking trails, bring long-sleeved shirts and long pants that are breathable.
 Wear long socks as well; these will protect against ticks or other burrowing bugs.
 Of course, insect repellant is a must, and there are a variety of Deet-free options out there.
 Finally, make sure you bring gear to protect yourself against the sun.
 This includes hats, sunglasses, and sunscreen.
 Remember to re-apply every ninety minutes.